chenmich/Quantities/readme.md

 ## Feature

 - There is only a simple interface for the arithmetic calculation of physical quantities and the selection of measurement units.
 - New types of physical quantities are automatically generated for calculation and automatic unit conversion.
 - It can handle most of the SI unit system units and non-SI unit system units selected by the SI unit system.
 For example, the minute, hour, day, month, and year of time, etc.
 - By simply subclassing the base class method, new physical quantities and their units of measurement can be easily generated for easy expansion.
 - Use Identity to express the concept of unitless quantity

 ## Install

-### install frow PyPi:
+### install frow PyPi

 pip install quantities

-### download from github:
+### download from github

 ## Version